intrnl/build-plugins/packages/rollup-plugin-esbuild/README.md

 # `rollup-plugin-esbuild`

-Transpile your source code with ESBuild, doing a two pass to prevent helper duplicates in your code.
+Transpile your source code with esbuild, doing a two pass to prevent helper duplicates in your code.

 ## Usage